 I thought about the owner of such a field.
 If a storm destroyed his field, could he rebuild?
 Would he even try?
 After reflecting on the beauty of the vineyard, my answer was yes.
 I imagined that as long as he owned the field, he would not mourn over this lost vineyard forever.
 Instead, I believed he’d get up and start working the field to produce wine again.

-The analogy to me was that I in a sense am the owner or at least the safekeeper of my field, my mind, my body.
-As long as I am still aware, then I am responsible to not give in to obesity and/or depression.
-No matter what storm ravaged my field and left it in ruins.
-I can and must find a way to rebuild.
+The analogy is that you are the owner of your field, your mind, and your body.
+As long as you are still aware, then you are responsible to not give in to obesity or depression.
+No matter what storm ravaged your field and left it in ruins.
+You can and must find a way to rebuild.
 At this point, you must be wondering what any of that has to do with the benefits of deadlifting?
 When I decided that I had to find a way to rebuild my field, my life, I knew one thing.

 I had to take massive action and see how far I could push myself to getting back into shape.
-Of course, I started with real food.
+The question was how?
+What would help me go from obesity to an ideal body weight?
+If you are over 50 and are overweight or obese, you must get back to an ideal body weight.
+The first rule is to start with real food.
 You must clean up your food to make dramatic changes in how your body looks and feels.

 The foundation of feeling better starts with the fruits of the earth that I viewed at Wolffer’s Estate.
 Vegetables, fruits, whole grains and legumes, those are your staples to transform your body.
 Let everything else be ancillary.
 Yes, have a piece of cake when you are celebrating with your friends and loved ones.
 However, eat real food, and not processed, most of the time.
 Add some protein or a sweet potato and voila, your body and mind will respond.